postmanlabs/labs-docs/src/pages/docs/getting-started/navigating-postman.md

 To access the requests you've made, select __History__ on the sidebar.
 When you're signed in to Postman, your history [syncs](/docs/getting-started/syncing/) across your devices.

 Select a request to open it again in a new tab.
-You can select more than one request by pressing `Command` or `Control` and selecting the requests.
+You can select more than one request by pressing **⌘** or **Ctrl** and selecting the requests.

 <img alt="History Request" src="https://assets.postman.com/postman-docs/history-request-v9.jpg" width="350px"/>

-Your history also includes executed [collection runs](/docs/running-collections/intro-to-collection-runs/).
+Your history also includes [collection runs](/docs/running-collections/intro-to-collection-runs/).
 These remain as the summarized version of the run and aren't logged as single requests.

 * Select the **add icon** __+__ to save the request to a collection.
 * Select the **delete request icon** <img alt="Delete icon" src="https://assets.postman.com/postman-docs/icon-delete-v9.jpg#icon" width="12px"> to remove the request from your history.